scalacenter/course-management-tools/docs/getting_started.md

 - create a tool that allows a course creator or maintainer to change exercises using **_git_** interactive rebasing when this makes sense

-Over time, practical experience showed that there are other very useful use cases for the tooling.
+Over time, practical experience showed that there are other useful use cases for the tooling.
 That's what is described in the following section.

 ## Why CMT?